akdalton/SingleScreenApp/README.md

 # SingleScreenApp
-SingleScreenApp is basically a android based business application in which i have mentioned all the information related to business like Business name , address, contact no., email and website link.
+SingleScreenApp is basically an android based business application in which i have mentioned all the information related to business like Business name , address, contact no., email and website link.

 ## Technology Uses
 * Core Java